Tuzla International Airport: Development since the 2000s

+In 18 December 2023, the Greek carrier Lumiwings launched a base in Tuzla, with flights to Esbjerg, Halmstad, Maastricht, Saarbrucken and Stockholm Skavsta.
+Istanbul was also scheduled to be launched on 5 March, but Lumiwings later cancelled the launch and discontinued Stockholm Skavsta flights amidst poor loads before fully discontinuing the base on 27 February.

+On 11 July 2024, Turkish low cost carrier Pegasus Airlines announced a new once-weekly scheduled service from Istanbul Sabiha Gokcen Airport from 24 August 2024.

 Facilities

 Terminal

 The passengers' terminal building opened in 1998, provides a capacity of 350 passengers per peak hour.
 The terminal is equipped with one gate for arrival and departure, two check-in counters for registration of passengers, services for handicapped passengers, ticketing service as well as further passenger amenities and a border guard (SBS) control (24 hours) equipped with x-ray machines and customs control.
-Since passenger terminal has reached its capacity in 2015.
-Government of Federation of Bosnia and Herzegovina has decided to allocate 2 million KM (approximate 1 million €) in the year 2016 budget for initial plans and works for a new terminal building, while the Government of Tuzla Canton secured 500.000 KM for installation of new and improved approach lighting system.
-Many rent a car agencies have offices at the airport and the airport also provides long term parking for road vehicles.
+The Government of The Federation of Bosnia and Herzegovina has decided to allocate 2 million KM (approximately 1 million €) in the year 2016 for initial plans and works for a new terminal building, while the Government of Tuzla Canton secured 500.000 KM for installation of new and improved approach lighting system.
+Many car rental agencies have offices at the airport and the airport also provides long term parking for road vehicles.

 Aprons

 Tuzla Airport has three aprons, currently two in use: passenger aircraft apron with size 116 x 106 meters and cargo apron with approximately same size.
 Aprons are designed to service all classes of aircraft.
-Two medium size aircraft Boeing 737 or Airbus 320 family aircraft can be handled at the same time at passengers apron next to the terminal building.
-On cargo apron two Ilyushin Il-76 or Airbus 330 freighter can be handled at the same time in two parking positions, or an Antonov An-124 or Boeing 747 cargo in one parking position.
+Two medium size aircraft Boeing 737 or Airbus A320 family aircraft can be handled at the same time at passengers apron next to the terminal building.
+On cargo apron two Ilyushin Il-76 or Airbus A330 freighter can be handled at the same time in two parking positions, or an Antonov An-124 or Boeing 747 cargo in one parking position.
 Tuzla International Airport had a signed agreement with Turkish Airlines to service 130 cargo flights in 2016 from Istanbul with the Airbus A330F.
-The airport has mixed civil and military use and the airport is home to 3rd Helicopter Squadron of the Air Force of Bosnia and Herzegovina.
-Next to taxiway F, parallel with runway, there are 31 parking positions for helicopters Bell UH-1 or similar size.
+The airport has mixed civil and military use and the airport is home to the 3rd Helicopter Squadron of the Air Force of Bosnia and Herzegovina.
+Next to taxiway F, parallel to the runway, there are 31 parking positions for helicopters Bell UH-1 and others of similar size.

 Airport operating hours are from 03:30 to 24:00 LT for commercial air carriers and 06:00 to 17:00 LT for general/corporate aviation with a possible extension.
 Tuzla International Airport is ICAO-classified as ILS CAT I.